Skip to content

 • All tool executions (inputs and outputs).

 • Scope: Sessions are project-specific.
-Switching directories to a different project will switch to that project’s session history.
+Switching directories to a different project switches to that project’s session history.

-When starting the CLI, you can use the --resume (or -r) flag:
+When starting Gemini CLI, use the --resume (or -r) flag to load existing sessions.

 • Resume latest: